zenrocklabs/zenrock-docs/docs/docs/zrSign/smart-contract-suite/suite-overview.md

 ## Integration Guide

-To integrate ZrSign into your project:
+To integrate ZrSign into your project.
+You can use the [ZrSign Direct Guide](../../testnet-guides/zrSign/zrSign-hello-world.md) to get started.

 1. Deploy ZrSign using a proxy pattern for upgradeability.
 2. Inherit from zrSignConnect in your contract to interact with ZrSign.